suttonashley/My-First-Blog/README.md

   - How to use the Admin interface.
   - How to create a model, manipulate it in the views, and then display it in a template.
   - The regex behind the urls in django.
-  - How to add logic to my templates using Django's custome template tags.
+  - How to add logic to my templates using Django's custom template tags.
   - How to create a form and display it in a template.
   - How to import data for everything one needs to perform basic actions using Python.
   - Where to add CSS.